Jing-shen Tao

 Jing-shen Tao (陶晉生 (Tô Chìn-seng); born 1933) is a Taiwanese-American professor emeritus of Chinese history at University of Arizona and Correspondence Research Fellow at Academia Sinica who specializes in medieval Chinese/Inner Asian history, particularly the Song dynasty, Liao dynasty, and Jin dynasty (1115–1234).

 His father T'ao Hsi-sheng was a major scholar-politician during Republic of China (1912–49).
 Jing-shen Tao was born in mainland China and moved to Taiwan in 1949.
 Taiwanese author Kuo Cheng is his nephew.

+Education

+He received a Ph.D. from Indiana University.